Keriz/comparch/lab1/task_2/report_gthi.md

     syscall
 ```

-It's generation can be found in `inputs/benchmarking/generate_benchmarks.py`.
+Generation details can be found in `inputs/benchmarking/generate_benchmarks.py`.

 ### Benchmark program 2

 The second program generate `n` random accesses in the memory and copies the accessed value in another array.
 The number of access is in the range of `[10;2000]`.
-Examples programs are longer than for the benchmark 1 as all the access are hard encoded and there's no loop.
+Examples programs are longer than for the benchmark 1 as all the access are hardcoded and there's no loop.
 Below is an extract of a generated program.

 ```asm
 .text